t0ffe/CybSec_Course_Project_I/README.md

  # Cyber Security Course Project I: TODO app

 ## Description
-This project involves creating a secure TODO application where users can create, read, update, and delete their tasks.
+This project involves creating a secure TODO application where users can create, read, update, and delete their todos.
 The TODOs are saved in a database.

 ## 5 Flaws from OWASP